|HEALTH, SAFETY & ENVIRONMENT|

 Deaths from cancer

 Leukaemia has been a cancer of special concern in this industry because of its association with benzene exposure.
 Earlier Health Watch reports indicated a higher than expected number of leukaemia cases.
-However, the latest report shows the risk of leukaemia – of all types – is no greater than in the general population and has fallen compared to previous reports.
-This is true even of acute non-lymphatic luekaemia, which has been associated with exposure to benzene.
+However, more recent reports including the latest report show the risk of leukaemia is no greater than in the general population.
+This is true even of acute non-lymphatic leukaemia (ANLL), which has been associated with exposure to benzene, where ANLL cases in Health Watch are lower than the number of cases expected in the general population.

 The industry has taken significant steps to reduce exposure to petroleum products in general and to benzene in particular.
 The known association between benzene and certain leukaemias has seen the Governments around the world set occupational exposure standards for benzene and petroleum companies have taken steps to make sure that they comply with them.